RameshAditya/Resume/README.md

 *Software Engineering Intern* | **Cisco** | *May 2018 - Present*
 * Currently a software engineering intern at Cisco

-* I am working in the WAAS Product Line which provides hardware and software solutions for WAN Optimization.
+* I am working in the WAAS Product Line which provides hardware and software solutions for WAN Optimization using efficient data redundancy elimination techniques and intelligent caching mechanisms.
 -----------------------------------------------------------------------------------------------------------------
 *Algorithmic Blogger* | **Topcoder, Inc** | *April 2018 - Present*
 * Topcoder is a platform (topcoder.com) that enables companies & clients like IBM, NASA, Amazon to crowdsource their challenges to developers.